oldnomad/picosocks5/README.md

   - Optionally, `getifaddrs(3)`.
 The program will compile without it, but when it's available, additional functionality is enabled.
-  - If the program is compiled without external crypto libraries, it will use home-grown cypto implementation, which uses following
+  - If the program is compiled without external crypto libraries, it will use home-grown crypto implementation, which uses following
     extensions:
     - Header `<endian.h>` (if available) and macros `htole32(x)` and
       `le32toh(x)` defined in it.
 If there is no `<endian.h>` for